Kissimmee, FL Solar Panels

 Key Takeaways

-- Kissimmee homeowners can save an average of $81,000 over 25 years with solar — and leasing options start as low as $130/month with no upfront cost.
+- Kissimmee homeowners can save an average of $81,000 over 25 years by going solar, thanks to Florida’s abundant sunshine and rising electricity costs.

 Kissimmee Electricity Prices